Anharmonic Effects in Ge2Sb2Te5 and Consequences on Thermodynamic Stability: Acknowledgments

 \section{Acknowledgments}

-AH and OTB acknowledge funding received from European Union's Horizon 2020 research and innovation programme under grant agreements No. 953163 and No. 953167 and The authors acknowledge the use of the UCL Kathleen High Performance Computing Facility (Kathleen@UCL), UCL Myriad High Performance Computing Facility (Myriad@UCL) and associated support services, in the completion of this work.
+AH and OTB acknowledge funding received from European Union's Horizon 2020 research and innovation programme under grant agreements No. 953163 and No. 953167 and The authors acknowledge the use of the UCL Kathleen High Performance Computing Facility (Kathleen@UCL) and associated support services, in the completion of this work.